 Phone.com and Ooma Office both serve the small business phone system category, but the relationship between them changed structurally in December 2025 when Ooma completed its acquisition of Phone.com for $23.2 million in cash.
 Phone.com and Ooma Office are now sibling products under the same corporate umbrella, targeting different operator profiles in the SMB phone system market rather than competing head-to-head.
 The honest comparison in 2026 is not about which company beats the other but about which of the two sibling products fits your specific operation better.

 Ooma Office is the hardware-integrated cloud phone system starting at $19.95 per user monthly, built around plug-and-play IP desk phones and ideal for traditional brick-and-mortar small businesses (retail stores, restaurants, service shops).
 Phone.com is the software-first business VoIP platform starting at $11.99 per user monthly with SOC 2 plus HIPAA-ready compliance, multiple phone numbers, and a 17-year track record serving solopreneurs and small ecommerce teams.
 For most ecommerce operators reading this Ecommerce Paradise guide, Phone.com is the cleaner fit.
 Ooma Office is genuinely better for specific operator profiles.
 Here is how to decide.
-For the broader context on how phone systems fit into ecommerce operations, my complete guide to high-ticket dropshipping covers when business phone infrastructure matters.
+For the broader context on how phone systems fit into ecommerce operations, my complete guide to high-ticket dropshipping covers when business phone infrastructure matters most.

 The Acquisition Context That Matters